rlf/uSkyBlock/README.md

 # uSkyBlock
 OLD WORLDEDIT AND WORLDGUARD VERSION

-This is a continually updated and custom version of Talabrek's Ultimate SkyBlock plugin, which he has decided to stop supporting.
+This is a fork of http://www.spigotmc.org/resources/uskyblock.2280/ to support older versions of Worldedit and/or WorldGuard

 # Installation